Proof the Energy Future Is Here

 We’re now in the 2020s.
-Many of the tropes from films and literature about this era may not have come true, but there’s a lot happening around us that does feel futuristic.
+Many of the tropes from films and literature about this era may not have come to fruition, but there’s a lot happening around us that does feel futuristic.

 In this week's episode of The Interchange, we are offering up proof that we are living in the energy future — right now.

-Shayle and Stephen are each going to pick a use of technology that once seemed futuristic, but is now a reality.
+Shayle and Stephen each pick a use of technology that once seemed futuristic but is now a reality.

-We’re also going to choose a technology that we thought would arrive but now, but is still seemingly off into the future.
+We’re also going to choose a technology that we thought would have arrived by now but is still seemingly far off in the future.

 What’s your pick?
 Let us know on Twitter.
 Follow @InterchangeShow, @shaylekann & @stphn_lacey and send comments about the show.

 This podcast is brought to you by Fronius.
-Now, Fronius gives you more control over your solar energy than ever before with its versatile hybrid inverter, the Primo GEN24 PLUS.
-Whether you’re storing solar power, integrating energy storage, or looking for back-up power, the Primo GEN24 PLUS has you covered.
+Now, Fronius gives you more control over your solar energy than ever before with its versatile hybrid inverter, the Primo GEN24 Plus.
+Whether you’re storing solar power, integrating energy storage or looking for backup power, the Primo GEN24 Plus has you covered.
 Find out more.